-Earth Day falls on Saturday, April 23, 2022.
-The event was created 52 years ago to draw attention to the health of our planet.
-The theme this year Earth Day observances is Restore Our Earth.
-There are fewer events in Richmond this year but there are still a lot of great things you can do for the planet and for your mental health that appreciate and support nature.
+Earth Day was created 53 years ago to draw attention to the health of our planet.
+The theme this year Earth Day observances is Invest in Our Planet.

 If you are going to stay home on Earth Day:

 - Create Your Own Garden: with resources from the Lewis Ginter Botanical Garden

 - Create a butterfly garden in your own backyard with resources from Maymont